How it works:

 - If you are unsuccessful, i.e. not in the top three each month, then you still have the story to send elsewhere and you’ll only have to wait until the following month (detailed below) to find out.

-- If you are in the top three, then you will have to wait until the final results are announced July 2018.
-You can still of course mentioned your placement when submitting something else elsewhere.
+- If you are in the top three, then you will have to wait until the final results are announced at the festival on 13th July 2019 and on the blog / website shortly thereafter.
+You can still of course mention your placement when submitting something else elsewhere.

-- Once the ten overall winners are announced, only the top two stories will be published so even if you are placed third to tenth, you can still submit your story elsewhere and can tell them you were in the top ten!
-The same goes if you are in the top 33 shortlist.
+- Once the ten overall winners are announced, only the top three stories will be published so even if you are placed fourth to tenth, you can still submit your story elsewhere and can tell them you were in the top ten!
+The same goes if you are in the top 30 shortlist.

-- The results from each round will be announced on this blog and the literary festival’s website / blog with three ‘winners’ from each round going forward to the shortlist (of 33 authors / stories) which will be announced / judged the following June, and the final results announced at the following festival, i.e. July 2018.
+- The results from each round will be announced on this blog and the literary festival’s website / blog with three ‘winners’ from each round going forward to the shortlist (of 30 authors / stories) which will be judged / announced the following June, and the final results announced at the following festival, i.e. July 2019.

 - Judge: Morgen Bailey is the judge for each round and the final shortlist judging.
 Her decision is final. 🙂